SE-Academic-Group/ise-canteen-management/README.md

    ```bash
    git clone https://github.com/tmphat1312/ise-canteen-management.git canteen-mg-system
    ```
-3. Open the cloned project on the terminal and make sure you are at root directory of the repo
+3. Open the cloned project on the terminal and make sure you are at the root directory of the repo
    ```bash
    cd canteen-ms-system
    ```